jancely/FOCformer/README.md

 5. Model Performance.
-The forecasting performance of CAformer in ETT datasets is displayed as follows:
+The forecasting performance of FOCformer in ETT datasets is displayed as follows:

 <p align="center">
 <img src="./figures/performance.png"  alt="" align=center />